 Until the end of 2008, we were engaged in the business of developing and selling clinical and research assay products and outlicensing certain therapeutic compounds addressing conditions and diseases associated with oxidative stress.
 During 2008, we lost our ownership interest in BioCheck, Inc., our majority owned subsidiary that was engaged in the production of enzyme immunoassay diagnostic kits for clinical laboratories, and in December 2008 we sold substantially all of the assets of our research assay product line to Precipio Biosciences, Inc. Commencing in 2009, our focus shifted from the clinical and research assay business to developing and marketing nutraceutical products in the field of oxidative stress reduction, with a focus on products that include L-Ergothioneine ("ERGO") as a component.
 As a result, since the beginning of 2009 our focus has been on continuing the re-direction of our business plan, on obtaining financing to fund our revised business plan, building a new management team to further develop and implement our new business strategy.
-As a result, we conducted limited operations, and had few sales in 2009 and in the first quarter ending March 31, 2010.
-In 2008 we primarily earned our revenues from sales of research diagnostic reagents and diagnostic clinical assays to medical research laboratories.
-Our diagnostic products included approximately 45 research reagents and 26 assays primarily related to oxidative stress.
-We currently hold the rights to four therapeutic classes of compounds in the area of oxidative stress and inflammation.
+As a result, we conducted limited operations, and had limited revenues in 2009 and no revenues in the first half of 2010.
+We currently continue to hold the rights to four therapeutic classes of compounds in the area of oxidative stress and inflammation.
 One such compound is ERGO, a potent antioxidant we believe is appropriate by itself or as a component of other products for sale over-the-counter as a dietary supplement.